TOP

 Abstract Illustration:

-• Article 14, Chapter 2 of the Corporation's "Charter of the Corporate Governance & Nominating Committee" (Structural Composition of the Board and its Committees and Performance Assessments) stipulates a diversification policy for board member composition and overall capabilities of board members.
+• Article 14, Chapter 2 of the Corporation's "Charter of the Sustainable Development and Nominating Committee" (Structural Composition of the Board and its Committees and Performance Assessments) stipulates a diversification policy for board member composition and overall capabilities of board members.
 Article 17 of the Charter also stipulates succession plans for directors.

 • The Corporation's diversification policy for board member composition states that appropriate diversification standards for the Board should be set according to operations, mode of operation, and development needs, including but not limited to the following: